Research and Development Tax Credit Rewards Innovative Construction Companies

 Tax credits reward innovation

-The research and development (R&D) tax credit was originally enacted into law in 1981 to prompt companies to increase investments in developing new or improved products, processes, software, techniques, and formulas in the United States.
+The research and development (R&D) tax credit, also known as the Research and Experimentation (R&E) tax credit, was originally enacted into law in 1981 to prompt companies to increase investments in developing new or improved products, processes, software, techniques, and formulas in the United States.
 Since its inception, the tax credit has expired several times.
 However, in 2015, the Protecting Americans From Tax Hikes Act (PATH Act) made the credit a permanent part of the tax code and expanded its benefit for certain small businesses and startups.

 When tax reform proposals started moving forward in late 2016 to early 2017, some in the tax community wondered if the R&D tax credit would be affected.
 When President Trump signed the Tax Cuts and Jobs Act (TCJA), select business tax provisions were modified or repealed, but the Section 41 research credit survived.
 This was a clear indication that Congress wanted to reward companies that spend money to innovate.